nishantaMishra/nishantaMishra/README.md

 - Namaskara!
 I am निशान्त मिश्रा @nishantaMishra
 - I am a physics scholar.
+National Institute of Technology, Silchar.

 [Linkedin](https://www.linkedin.com/in/%E0%A4%A8%E0%A4%BF%E0%A4%B6%E0%A4%BE%E0%A4%A8%E0%A5%8D%E0%A4%A4-%E0%A4%AE%E0%A4%BF%E0%A4%B6%E0%A5%8D%E0%A4%B0%E0%A4%BE/)